switchboardpy/switchboard/docs/user-documentation.rst

     pip install switchboard

-Next, bootstrap Switchboard within the application.
+Next, embed Switchboard and its admin UI within the application.
 The best approach depends on which application framework is being used.

 Pyramid
 -------